simoniz0r/Discord-AppImage/README.md

 To use an AppImage, just download it, `chmod a+x` the AppImage file, then run it!

 The AppImages listed on [the releases page](https://github.com/simoniz0r/Discord-AppImage/releases) do not actually contain the Discord client, but will build the full AppImage containing the client on first run.
 After the full AppImage has been built, the AppImage downloaded from [the releases page](https://github.com/simoniz0r/Discord-AppImage/releases) can be deleted.
+The file size of the full AppImage build will be around 100MB.

 [Download AppImage from the releases page](https://github.com/simoniz0r/Discord-AppImage/releases)